Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 \subsection{Communication and Computation Costs}

 We evaluate the communication and computational costs of different methods during fine-tuning.
-As shown in Table~\ref{tab:cost}, \textbf{\texttt{raFLoRA} achieves communication efficiency comparable to strong baselines with only modest additional computational overhead}.
-In particular, \texttt{raFLoRA} reduces communication cost to $18\%$ of that of \texttt{FLoRA}.
-Its computational cost lies between \texttt{FlexLoRA} and \texttt{FLoRA} on smaller models, and increases slightly with model scale due to the computational complexity of rank-partitioned aggregation, while remaining well controlled.
-Overall, the additional overhead is modest and represents a favorable trade-off given the performance gains achieved.
+As shown in Table~\ref{tab:cost}, \textbf{\texttt{raFLoRA} maintains competitive communication efficiency while introducing only modest additional computational overhead}.
+Compared with \texttt{FLoRA}, \texttt{raFLoRA} reduces the communication cost to about $18\%$ on both ViT-base and LLaMA-3.1-8B, as it avoids synchronizing the full global update.
+Although rank-partitioned aggregation slightly increases runtime, the overhead remains controlled and is consistent with the complexity analysis in Section~\ref{sec:method}.